 Note: There are several ways to care for a spinal injury in the water.
 In this scenario, the victim will be face down, and the student will need to rotate the victim face up with their choice of any of the different saves for this purpose.

-The American Lifeguard Association suggests that all employers should follow the national standards and test each candidate they ensure the candidate possesses the required skills.
+National standards require that all employers should follow the national standards and test each candidate they ensure the candidate possesses the required skills.
 Employers should also further their staff training through in-service programs to help increase their ability levels.
 At any time during employment, a staff member should be able to demonstrate their skills to show proficiency.
 Therefore, even after you complete our program, you must continue practicing your skills and work to improve them.

 There is nothing more important than learning how to save a life, and nothing more rewarding than knowing you did it the right way.
 ALA has helped save tens of thousands of lives over the past quarter of a century.
 Learn to be alert, be professional, and save lives the right way.
 Get certified now and start saving lives!